smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics - Java/index.md

 ```

 @![android]
-You can also use `setRPCNotificationListeners` when creating an `SdlManagerListener` object.
+You can also use `addOnRPCNotificationListener` when creating an `SdlManagerListener` object.
 The following example shows how to set up the listener in the `onStart()` method of an `SdlManagerListener` object.

 ```java
 @Override